sohan-bhat/VacantCourtApp/README.md

 ## How it works

-1. **Capture** — CameraX feeds frames from the device camera.
+1. **Capture:** CameraX feeds frames from the device camera.
-2. **Detect** — A TensorFlow Lite person-detection model runs on each frame and returns bounding boxes.
+2. **Detect:** A TensorFlow Lite person-detection model runs on each frame and returns bounding boxes.
-3. **Map to courts** — Each court is defined as a rectangle in the frame.
+3. **Map to courts:** Each court is defined as a rectangle in the frame.
 The app checks whether any detection box overlaps a court zone.
-4. **Sync** — When a court's occupancy state changes, the new status (`available` / `in-use`) is written to Firestore.
+4. **Sync:** When a court's occupancy state changes, the new status (`available` / `in-use`) is written to Firestore.
 The web app picks it up in near real time.

 End-to-end latency from movement on court to web app update is ~2 seconds.